Voynich Manuscript — Shiny Side Out

 1. The lower text block describes the root

-In ~85% of folios the lower paragraph is positioned near the root drawing, and the goll- cluster appears there but rarely higher up.
-If the structural analogy to medieval herbals holds, this paragraph position encodes root description or root preparation instructions.
+In ~85% of folios the lower paragraph is positioned near the root drawing, and the goll- cluster (large/fleshy qualifier) and llerod (root noun candidate) appear there but rarely higher up.
+The paragraph position encodes root description or root preparation instructions.

 2. The first paragraph names the plant